What does it mean to keep healthy?

 - veg in pasta sauce (such as onions and peppers)

-Fruit and veg have important nutrients for your body.
+Fruit and vegetables contain important nutrients for your body.
 You can get the most variety of nutrients if you choose fruit and veg that are different colours – like a rainbow!
 For instance, you can eat red tomatoes, orange oranges, yellow bananas, green grapes and blue blueberries.
 How many other rainbow combinations can you think of?

 It’s important to drink plenty of water during the day.
 Your body is mostly made up of water!